Annual Events

 Crazy Horse Memorial® Volksmarch

-June & October
+June & September

-The bi-annual Volksmarch is a 6.2-mile hike that takes visitors up to the world’s largest mountain carving in progress.
+The biannual Volksmarch is a 6.2-mile hike that takes visitors up to the world’s largest mountain carving in progress.
 The event takes place in the spring and fall and is the only time the public can get this close to the carving without paying for a special tour.

 Bierbörse